Zeqiang-Lai/IconHide-App/README.md

 ## Download

-You can download from Relases or [click](https://github.com/Zeqiang-Lai/IconHide-App/releases/latest) here.
+You can download it from Relases or [click](https://github.com/Zeqiang-Lai/IconHide-App/releases/latest) here.